 So you’ve gone ahead and bought some UPF 50+ clothing, but what happens when it goes through the wash?
 Will any of that sun protection value be ‘washed out’ or will it keep protecting you at the same level?

-Depends On How The UPF Value Was Initially Achieved
+Depends On How the UPF Value Was Initially Achieved

 The fabric design and composition plays a big part in the UPF rating.
 Some of these factors include the shirt weight, fabric blend, color, fit, and more.
-But ultimately, you want to make sure you are buying a product that has achieved it’s UPF value through these means, versus using chemical coatings to achieve it’s rating.
-If designed correctly, UPF 50+ clothing will always maintain that value and will not wash out of the product.
+When possible, this is how we achieve our UPF values (versus using chemical applications).
+This way, the UPF 50+ clothing will maintain that value for the life of the garment, and can’t wash out of the product.

 - Wash your clothing in cold water.
-Warm and hot water is more likely to shrink your fabric which could in turn shorten the lifespan of the UPF clothing.
+Warm and hot water is more likely to shrink your fabric, which could in turn shorten the lifespan of the UPF clothing.

 To learn more about our apparel and to view our current line of UPF 50+ clothing, check out our shop!